-- 1. consists of the Supervisor and at least two graduate faculty members; - 2. meets with the student at least once per year to assess the student's progress in the program and to provide advice on future work; and - 3. submits a report detailing its observations of the student's progress and its recommendations.
+- 1. consists of the Supervisor and at least two graduate faculty members; - 2. meets with the student at least once per year to assess the student's progress in the program and to provide advice on future work; and - 3. verifies information that the student has added to the Annual Report Form, and comments and makes recommendations in the appropriate section about the student's progress.

-Further, the student must be given the opportunity to respond to the Supervisory Committee's report and recommendations and to append a response to the committee's report.
-Copies of the report must be given to the student and filed with the GCTS and college, within ten business days of the meeting.
+The student must be given the opportunity in the Annual Report Form to respond to the Supervisory Committee's comments and recommendations.
+Copies of the report must be given to the student and filed with the GCTS and college by dates published in the Handbook.

 TST has adopted the UofT-SGS Graduate Supervision: Guidelines for Students, Faculty, and Administrators, as informing student supervision at TST and as adaptable to TST structures and policies.
-These may be found online at www.tst.edu.
+These may be found online at www.tst.edu/academic/graduate-student-information-procedures.